Amdreaith/Cloud-Computing/Lecture/Lecture1.md

 2. Use cloud databases (AWS DynamoDB, Azure CosmosDB, Firebase)
 3. Deploy API to cloud for global access

-**Key Insight**: Almost all modern backend development uses cloud platforms for hosting and scaling
+** Insight**: Almost all modern backend development uses cloud platforms for hosting and scaling

----

-## Key Benefits of Cloud Computing
+## Benefits of Cloud Computing

 1. **Cost-effective**: Pay only for what you use
 2. **Scalable**: Easily add resources as you grow